 Not yet, they’re young and often just love to play.
 We have them in extracurriculars like dance, soccer, gymnastics, and acting as per their requests.
 I think they’re making the connection of a little bit of learning every day helps guide them forwards, but so far they aren’t creating big goals for themselves.

 What is your understanding of an education?
 And how do you include that understanding in your homeschool?

 We’re a mix of unschooling but with a love of curriculum.
-We have a rhythm which we try to follow, but if there’s something that’s really interesting them, we roll with it.
-I have goals for each week, and most of the time they’re met.
-We school year-round, take a week off here and there where it’s needed to restore.
+We have a rhythm that we try to follow, but if there’s something that’s really interesting to them, we roll with it.
+I have goals for each week and most of the time they’re met.
+We school year-round, and take a week off here and there where it’s needed to restore.

 What challenges have you faced?